 Picking up a ticket

 Click the “take it” link under “Assignee”, followed by “Submit as Open”, to formally undertake a ticket.
 If you know you cannot solve a ticket immediately, fill in a “Public reply” to the requester to let them know you’re looking into it.

-Read Common 2nd line support requests for data.gov.uk, which outlines some of the common DGU tickets that come in and how to fix them.
+Read Common 2nd line support tasks for data.gov.uk, which outlines some of the common DGU tickets that come in and how to fix them.

 You can use Internal Notes to keep a log of actions you’ve taken so far: this can make it easier for other staff to pick up where you left off if you’re unable to solve the ticket yourself.
 Please note that departments can see internal notes, so don’t write anything you wouldn’t say to someone publicly.

 If you need more information from the user, or confirmation that everything is now working as expected, fill in the “Public reply” as appropriate and click “Submit as Pending”.

 Once you’ve resolved a ticket, click “Submit as Solved”.

 Tickets left pending without a response